jpedrosa/luhnybin/notes.md

 I've always wanted to keep the other Ruby implementation based on RegExp around even though its code wasn't as pretty.
 It did work though.
-After the recent change I had to take a look at it again, so I ressurected it and made a file for it (luhn_regex.rb).
+After the recent change I had to take a look at it again, so I resurrected it and made a file for it (luhn_regex.rb).
 It performs like this:

     $ time ./luhny.rb 100 < sample.txt > /dev/null